JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/why_participate_in_study_group.md

 The mission of a study group in harmony _with The Urantia Book,_ is to expand cosmic consciousness and enhance spiritual perception while bringing to life the Gospel of Jesus based on the Fatherhood of God and the brotherhood of man.

 Philosophically and spiritually, study groups could be defined as a gathering of sons of God in association with the Spirit of Truth who unite in a sincere desire to study and bring to life the teachings of _The Urantia Book_.
-This teamwork is fostered by the Union of Souls [[UB 160:2.7](/en/The_Urantia_Book/160#p2_7)].
+This teamwork is fostered by the Union of Souls <a id="a111_275"></a>[[UB 160:2.7](/en/The_Urantia_Book/160#p2_7)].
 By such teamwork, the teachings of _The Urantia Book_, and specifically the gospel of Jesus, will be effectively disseminated and will transform the world.

 We need to remember that we are in a relationship with a revelation that is under Michael’s supervision.
 When we contribute to this revelation through study groups, and when we gather in a context of study and sharing, Michael is present among us.
 We could say that we are in a sacred space where the Spirit of Truth not only accompanies us but collaborates effectively with our divine Monitor to spiritualize us.
 It is also likely that celestial observers are watching us while our guardian angels rejoice in our association as potential sons of God.

 A study group is much more than just a social gathering of readers who wish to fellowship and study with people of common interest.
 Not only does it have an intellectual nature, but also a spiritual dimension that goes far beyond our mortal understanding.
 Study groups have immense repercussions and influence not only for our family members but also our social and cultural environments.
 They are the light in the darkness of a materialist and secularist world.
 They are the support and the ally of the revelation to our planet while giving hope to future generations of religionists.
 They are the melting pot where the ambassadors of the spiritual brotherhood are formed.

-Study group hosts are most likely to be under the supervision of the seraphic Religious Guardians [[UB 114:6.7](/en/The_Urantia_Book/114#p6_7)].
+Study group hosts are most likely to be under the supervision of the seraphic Religious Guardians <a id="a117_98"></a>[[UB 114:6.7](/en/The_Urantia_Book/114#p6_7)].
 Their contribution to the mission of the revelation is assuredly imbued with a sacred nature that is blessed by our planetary supervisors.
 Study group hosts and their members are associated with a revelation of truth that is part of the natural evolution of religion on this world.
 They are the quiet, patient leaders and supporters of the revelation who advance the truth in all areas of society.

 In Paper 195 we are told:

-> The world needs to see Jesus living again on earth in the experience of spirit-born mortals who actually reveal the Master to all men. [[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)]
+> The world needs to see Jesus living again on earth in the experience of spirit-born mortals who actually reveal the Master to all men. <a id="a121_137"></a>[[UB 195:10.1](/en/The_Urantia_Book/195#p10_1)]

 ## Study Group Goals